Code of Conduct on the Standards of Conduct of Members of the Senedd

 • Part 3 Members’ Standards of Personal Conduct

 3. The conduct of Members during plenary sessions of the Senedd and in committees is normally dealt with by the Llywydd and the chairs of committees through application of the Senedd’s Standing Orders relating to maintaining order during proceedings.
 If, in the course of dealing with such a matter, the Llywydd or committee chair considers that the conduct requires further or fuller investigation, they may refer the matter to the Senedd Commissioner for Standards.
+In relation to declaration of interests, complaints can be made directly to the Commissioner for Standards, who may consult with the Llywydd/relevant Committee Chair.
+In general, if the circumstances require detailed investigation, then it will remain with the Commissioner for investigation.

-5. The Senedd Commission may publish from time to time guidance for the assistance of Members and their staff in complying with the Code, and the Senedd Commissioner for Standards may have regard to such guidance in considering any complaint of a failure to comply with the provisions of the Code.
+5. The Senedd Commission may publish from time-to-time guidance for the assistance of Members and their staff in complying with the Code, and the Senedd Commissioner for Standards may have regard to such guidance in considering any complaint of a failure to comply with the provisions of the Code.

 6. The Code applies to Members holding the public office of a Member of the Senedd at all times, including in Members’ personal and private lives.